doudsoub-oss/YTNotifSorter/README.md

 ## Notes

 - The script relies on YouTube's internal page data (`ytInitialData`), so it may break whenever YouTube changes its front-end.
-- It only reads your own account data for personal use, but scraping a logged-in page is a gray area under YouTube's Terms of Service.